LaxarJS/laxar/docs/manuals/providing_controls.md

 ### Creating an `angular` Control using a Directive

-LaxarJS does not care whether your control is installed through NPM or Bower, or if it is located somewhere else within your project, as long as its `control.json` descriptor can be found by the laxar loader (for webpack).
+LaxarJS does not care whether your control is installed through npm or Bower, or if it is located somewhere else within your project, as long as its `control.json` descriptor can be found by the laxar loader (for webpack).
 Let us try to create a control _my-clock-control_ that displays a digital clock to the user.